lupyuen/pinetime-rust-mynewt/README.md

 # Automated Build with GitHub Actions

-The MCUBoot Bootloader and Rust+Mynewt Firmware are __built automatically__ in the GitHub Cloud.
+The MCUBoot Bootloader and Rust + Mynewt Firmware are built automatically in the GitHub Cloud.

-Just fork this repo, update the source code and the built firmware will be available for download under __"Actions"__.
+Just fork this repo, update the source code and the built firmware will be available for download under "Actions".

-The Automated Build is performed according to the following __GitHub Actions Workflow__...
+The Automated Build is performed according to the following GitHub Actions Workflow...

 [`.github/workflows/main.yml`](.github/workflows/main.yml)